c20d-us/gnimu/README.md

 [![Platform: ESP32](https://img.shields.io/badge/platform-ESP32-000000.svg)](https://www.espressif.com/en/products/socs/esp32)
 [![Language: C++ (Arduino)](https://img.shields.io/badge/language-C%2B%2B%20(Arduino)-00599C.svg)](https://www.arduino.cc/)

-Turns an ESP32, a GNSS module, and an MPU6050 into a device that looks and behaves like a **[RaceBox Mini](https://www.racebox.pro/)** GPS performance meter.
+Turns an ESP32 development board, a GNSS module, and an MPU6050 accelerometer into a device that looks and behaves like a **[RaceBox Mini](https://www.racebox.pro/)** GPS performance meter.
 The official RaceBox app and other RaceBox-compatible tools can connect to it over Bluetooth Low Energy (BLE) and read live position, speed, and motion data.

 This is a low-cost, hackable platform for experimenting with GNSS data logging, the RaceBox BLE protocol, and sensor fusion built from off-the-shelf parts.

 I originally started this project as an emulator built for use with the [AutoX Data Logger for iOS](https://autoxdrivermod.com) app.

 > [!IMPORTANT]
+> **Unofficial project**
-> **Unofficial project.** This is an independent, educational implementation.
-It is
-> **not affiliated with, endorsed by, or supported by RaceBox.** "RaceBox" and
-> related marks belong to their respective owner.
-Use it for learning and personal
-> experimentation, at your own risk.
-Do not use it to impersonate a genuine device
-> for any commercial or fraudulent purpose.
+> This is an independent, educational, and non-commercial implementation.
+It is **not affiliated with, endorsed by, or supported by RaceBox.** "RaceBox" and related marks belong to their respective owner.
+Use this code for learning and personal experimentation at your own risk.
+Do not use this code to impersonate a genuine device for any commercial or fraudulent purpose.

 ---

 ## What it does

 - Reads a live **GNSS fix** (position, altitude, speed, heading, accuracy, fix status, satellite count) from a u-blox GNSS receiver at up to **25 Hz**.
 - Reads **acceleration and rotation** from an MPU6050 6-axis IMU, with smoothing and optional gyro-bias calibration at startup.
-- Packs everything into the **RaceBox Data Message** (a u-blox UBX-framed binary packet) and streams it over **BLE** to any RaceBox-compatible client.
+- Packs everything into a **RaceBox Data Message** (a u-blox UBX-framed binary packet) and streams it over **BLE** to any RaceBox-compatible client.
 - Advertises a BLE **Device Information Service** (model, serial, firmware, hardware, manufacturer) so official apps recognize and pair with it.
-- Prints a human-readable **serial status line** (1 Hz) for debugging: packet rate, satellite count, fix type, horizontal accuracy, position, and IMU values.
+- Prints a human-readable **serial status line** at 1Hz for debugging: packet rate, satellite count, fix type, horizontal accuracy, position, and IMU values.

 ```mermaid
 flowchart LR